 What is Net Present Value (NPV)?

 NPV or net present value is the summation of all present values of a series of payments and future cash flows.
 NPV provides a method for comparing products that have cash flows spread across years.
 This concept can be used in loans, payouts, investments, and many other applications.
-Net present value is the difference between today’s expected cash flows and today’s value of cash invested.
+Net present value is the difference between today’s expected cash flows and today’s value of cash investment.